-\begin{quote} \textsc{Abstract.} We prove the bigness of the Chow-Mumford line bundle associated to a $\bQ$-Gorenstein family of log Fano varieties of maximal variation with uniformly K-stable general geometric fibers.
-This result generalizes a recent theorem of Codogni and Patakfalvi to the logarithmic setting. \end{quote}
+\begin{quote} \textsc{Abstract.} We prove the bigness of the Chow--Mumford line bundle associated to a $\bQ$-Gorenstein family of log Fano varieties of maximal variation with uniformly K-stable general geometric fibers.
+This result generalizes a theorem of Codogni and Patakfalvi to the logarithmic setting. \end{quote}